Claude vs ChatGPT for Business: Which One to Use

 A confidentiality-minded posture.
 Anthropic has built Claude around a careful, safety-first orientation and offers business and enterprise tiers with strong data controls.
 For client work where confidentiality is the whole game, that posture is not a marketing line; it is the reason serious firms standardize on it.

 This is why so many of the businesses profiled across this series build their most important workflows on Claude.
-Shopify’s merchant assistant, Tidio’s customer service, Canva’s AI design, and Klaviyo’s marketing integration all run on Claude, and it is why The Leverage Years teaches on it.
+Shopify’s merchant assistant, Tidio’s customer service, Canva’s AI design, and Klaviyo’s marketing integration all run on Claude, and it is why The Leveraged Years teaches on it.

 Head to head, by the work that matters